playback-network/playback-app-mac/README.md

 https://x.com/playbacknet

-Built for ETHGlobal HackFS then the Build Together Hackathons 2024.
+Built for ETHGlobal HackFS then the Build Together and OnChain Summer Hackathons 2024.

 ⚠️ WARNING: v0.0.1 - very experimental